Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 For Newark students, Student Support, such as the Learning Center and Writing Center, will be continuing in an online format.
 Please visit the Student Support website for additional details.

-Q: I currently have a note-taker assigned in my in-person class.
+Q: I currently have note taking accommodations.
 Now that class is online, will I still receive a copy of the notes?

 Q: I'm currently using Note Taking Express.
 How do I upload an online recording?